hafslundnett/hdd-style/README.md

 ## Documentation

 This project has a 'docs' website of what is currently available.
-To start this demo environment do you need to have `node` and `npm` installed.
+To start this website do you need to have `node` and `npm` installed.

 You can spin up the 'docs' website by running: